 Rady Children’s also has a Safety Store that carries injury prevention products to keep families safe at home, in the water, around flames, in a disaster and in their vehicle.
 These products are regularly updated according to national safety standards and best product recommendations.

-For more information, contact the program manager, Mary Beth Moran.
+For more information, contact Mary Beth Moran, director of the Center for Healthier Communities

 Phone: 858-576-1700, ext.
 3547